wireless-road/detector/README.md

 target 'boxes' which are sent to the encoder as an overlay for the image before it is encoded.
 - rtsp.{h,cpp}:  Live555 RTSP server implementation.

+All the significate threads in the program are derived from a base state machine (base.{h,cpp}).
+See the comment at the top of base.h for more details.

 ### To Do

 - Get RTSP to work faster than 20fps